dvimont/OrderedSet/README.md

 Complete end-user Javadocs documentation is viewable here: http://bit.ly/ordered-set

-A *Gist* containing several usage examples is available here: http://bit.ly/ordered-set-gist
+A *Gist* containing complete several usage examples is available here: http://bit.ly/ordered-set-gist

 The most straightforward way to understand *OrderedSet* functionality is through usage examples.
 Given a class, **Book**, with attributes (or collections of attributes) accessible via the methods **#getAuthors()**, **#getTitle()**, **#getGenres()**, and **#getPublicationDate()**, an *OrderedSet* may be constructed to automatically order a collection of **Book** objects via an **Author|Title|Book** composite-key, another <i>OrderedSet</i> constructed to order the **Book**s via a **Genre|Author|Title|Book** composite-key, another constructed with a **PublicationDate|Title|Book** composite-key, etc.